nanaboat1/FamilyPR/Readme.md

     - Demonstrate critical thinking in analysis of outcomes (positive or negative it does not matter)

 * (10 points) Organization Clarity and PowerPoint Presentation
-    - Explain the analysis i R or Python
+    - Explain the analysis in R or Python
     - Neat and clear organization
     - Consistent with this outline
     - Clarity of presentation and conclusions